GaborJenei/disaster-response/README.md

 # User Guide
 ## Installation
 - Download or clone this repository to your local machine
-- (optional) create a new virtual environment if you wish to do so and activate it (here's the details with [conda](https://docs.conda.io/projects/conda/en/4.6.1/user-guide/tasks/manage-environments.html) and [pip](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/))
+- (optional) create a new virtual environment if you wish to do so and activate it (here are the details with [conda](https://docs.conda.io/projects/conda/en/4.6.1/user-guide/tasks/manage-environments.html) and [pip](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/))
 - Install the dependencies from this repository requirements.txt
     - Conda: `conda install --file requirements.txt`
     - Pip: `pip install -r requirements.txt`